stefankoppier/kotlin-builder-dsl/README.md

     }
 }
 ```
-Which can then be used
+which can then be used
 ```kotlin
 DayOfWeekEnumBuilder().filter { it != DayOfWeek.MONDAY }()
 ```